Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - restock or quarantine logic,

-- refund/status updates,
+- refund and status updates,

 - and reporting on return reasons and financial impact.